ucsb-cs32/f23/arcade/02 - Hello OpenGL.md

   but choppier than running locally).
 However...
 - Your code _must_ compile and run on the physical computers in CSIL.
 The Phelps 3525 (CSTL)  computers are configured  the same as the CSIL computers,  so any program that runs on one should run on the other.
+The CSIL computers have:
-- The CSIL computers have OpenGL version 4.3 installed.
+  - OpenGL version 4.3 provided by Mesa 23.1.9.
+  - GLUT version 3.4.0 provided by FreeGLUT.
 - Only the  features listed above are  required for this checkpoint,  but if you want to add other things that your final game will need,  you're encouraged to do so.
 The next checkpoint will be a minimal playable game, so anything extra